quixotically/Essay-Form/README.md

 And the autosave plugin code was useful too: https://github.com/w8tcha/CKEditor-AutoSave-Plugin/blob/master/autosave/plugin.js

 ## Configuring CKEditor
 I only had to do a few general configs.
 One was the height of the editor, which I gave 500.
-The other very important general config was for tab spacing.
+A very important general config was for tab spacing.
 Without it, the tab key tabs to the next input.
 Make sure you have the tab plugin for the config to work.
+The other important config was to add an inline style that would make the html paragraphs look like an essay together.
+I added the below code for double-spacing and no margin in between paragraphs.
 The last config code was to remove plugins that I didn't end up using.
 This was my config code that I put at the bottom of CKEditor's config.js:

 ```
 config.height = 500;
 config.tabSpaces = 12;
 config.removePlugins = 'autosave,save';
+CKEDITOR.stylesSet.add('my_styles',
+  [{ name : 'Paragraph without margin, with spacing',
+  element : 'p', styles : { 'margin' : '0', 'line-height': '2' } }
+]);
+config.stylesSet = 'my_styles';
 ```

+Note: the last line where config.stylesSet is called sets all the styles for the editor.
+In setting this to 'my_styles', all default CKEditor styles are lost.
+When I briefly looked it up, there didn't seem to be a way to just concatenate via a method your styles to the default.
+So, two options would be to load your own style file using this syntax http://docs.ckeditor.com/#!/api/CKEDITOR.config-cfg-stylesSet, or to find and manually add your styles to CKEditor's default styles.

 VERY IMPORTANT: I realized at some point that the content from the editor would sometimes be missing from the emails.
 This is because the editor doesn't update its content internally immediately upon a change.
 So, you need to make sure to manually update it before submitting a form, with this: